How To Follow Up After Interview (+ 2 Example Letters)

 Continue with the job search.

 Even if this opportunity is super sweet, you shouldn't put all your eggs in one basket.
 Keep applying for jobs, attending interviews, and exploring other opportunities.
-With a proactive approach, you will get hired faster.
+The more interviews and offers you have, the better terms you can negotiate with a prospective employer, so being an in-demand employee always works in your favor.

 Don't: